Independent Mississippi governor race tracker

 What lived and died in Mississippi’s 2026 legislative session?

 The clean answer is that the session did not end in total chaos, but it also did not produce a neat governing consensus.
-Mississippi lawmakers finished with a budget in place, a smaller teacher-pay compromise, and PERS changes still moving, while broader education-freedom and leverage fights never resolved cleanly.
-That matters because the session’s leftovers are now part of the 2027 governor-race issue ledger.
+Mississippi lawmakers finished with a budget in place, a smaller teacher-pay compromise, and PERS changes still moving.
+Then they came back on April 16 for veto business, failed to reverse Reeves, and finally closed the session.
+The later statewide roundups made that scoreboard even clearer: more than 350 bills passed, the budget still grew about 3%, and the surviving tax-credit package became part of the governing record candidates will have to defend or attack in 2027.

 The answer readers are actually searching for

-If you only need the high-level answer, it is this: the 2026 regular session ended with the budget done and some major items alive, but not with every flagship fight resolved.
+If you only need the high-level answer, it is this: the 2026 regular session ended with the budget done and some major items alive, but not with every flagship fight resolved, and the final veto return did not change that.
 That is why the best way to read the session is not as one giant win or one giant collapse.
 It was a scoreboard.

-The parts that clearly lived were the FY2027 budget, the final smaller teacher-pay package, and PERS legislation that made it through the late-session squeeze.
-The parts that clearly stalled were the broader education-freedom and school-choice push, plus the fantasy that the chambers were moving in lockstep by the end.
-Even the closing mechanics reflected that ambiguity: lawmakers adjourned, but also extended the session on paper through House Concurrent Resolution 64 in case they needed to return.
+The parts that clearly lived were the FY2027 budget, the final smaller teacher-pay package, PERS legislation that made it through the late-session squeeze, and a tax-credit package that kept the Legislature’s broader tax-and-growth argument alive.
+The parts that clearly stalled were the broader education-freedom and school-choice push, plus the idea that the chambers were moving in lockstep by the end.
+Leaders left room to return through House Concurrent Resolution 64, then used April 16 to test the veto fights.
+The House pushed, the Senate fizzled, the vetoes stood, and the session finally shut.

 What lived